Wednesday, December 9, 2009

 Rebuttal: This list of bail conditions is essentially correct.
 However, the conclusion drawn from them regarding the probability of wrongdoing is demonstrably faulty.
 Hassan’s bail conditions have far more to do with process than with any determination of guilt or innocence — which will not be decided by a Canadian court.
 The facts that (a) bail was granted, (b) the decision withstood an appeal and attempts to tighten them by the Crown Attorney, and (c) Hassan is allowed to continue working (including teaching) clearly indicate that the judge believes Dr. Diab poses no threat to the community and is not a substantial flight risk.

+As of this writing, Hassan has been out on bail for over seven months without incident.
 Adil Charkaoui and Mohamed Harkat were also subjected to very stringent bail conditions.
 Yet both men recently saw their bail conditions entirely removed (Charkaoui) or significantly relaxed (Harkat).
 The case against Adil Charkaoui has been formally dropped, and at the rate things are going the case against Mohamed Harkat may also collapse.
 These examples illustrate that restrictive bail conditions don’t necessarily have anything to do with the authorities having “the right guy”.

 Misconception #4: “If there is any risk that Dr. Diab holds violent, hateful views, he must be removed from teaching until we are sure he poses no threat to students.
 If he's innocent then an innocent man will have been inconvenienced, and that's sad.
 But if he's guilty, then who knows what kind of hateful nonsense he could be teaching in the classroom?
-Many more lives could be damaged.
+Many more lives could be damaged.”

-take a good, hard look at the case against Dr. Hassan Diab and exercise independent judgment.
+In closing, we encourage everyone to take a good, hard look at the case against Dr. Hassan Diab and exercise independent judgment.
 Carefully examine your personal reactions and prejudices.
 History is replete with examples of collective responses driven by fear and prejudice that violated human rights and undermined democracy.
 This should concern us far more than whether or not Dr. Hassan Diab is allowed to continue teaching sociology courses.
 When we act as if there are exceptions to the presumption of innocence, and especially when we base these actions on prejudice, we open the door for people to be charged and punished more for who they are rather than for any actual wrongdoing.

 Tuesday, October 27, 2009